-As practice owners, we all share one common concern: how do we get our employees to come into work every day feeling like they are an owner?
+As practice owners, we all share one common concern: how do we get our employees to come into work every day feeling like they themselves are the owner?
 We all seek to elevate our staff’s accountability and responsibility levels to the degree that they care more about the organization that they are apart of, rather than just worry about “what’s in it for me.”

 So let’s talk about what to consider when evaluating your practice at this halfway point.
 Are your staff more interested in hitting their production targets and statistics?
 Do they care about the quality satisfaction metrics rather than simply doing their tasks before them.
 Unfortunately many owners forget this factor and are more worried about the need for more patient visits.

-Stats and Metrics
+Statistics and Metrics

 - GI divided by staff